The Asa Wright Nature Centre

 Morning begins with the raucous noise of the Crested Oropendola, just one of many exotic sounds.
 Fresh-roasted Trinidadian coffee awaits on the verandah ― first-time visitors might see 40 life birds before breakfast!

 Our day starts with a guided tour of the Centre trails.
-We may find Guianan (Violaceous) Trogon, Channel-billed Toucan, Golden-olive and Chestnut Woodpeckers, White-bearded Manakin dancing at lek, Rufous-browed Peppershrike, and perhaps a mixed flock that includes Turquoise and Bay-headed Tanagers.
+We may find Guianan (Violaceous) Trogon, Channel-billed Toucan, Golden-olive and Chestnut Woodpeckers, White-bearded Manakin dancing at their lek, Rufous-browed Peppershrike, and perhaps a mixed flock that includes Turquoise and Bay-headed Tanagers.
 We also hope to spot Golden-headed Manakin and noisy Bearded Bellbird ― many enjoy the challenge of spotting the Bellbird, as their distinctive “bonk!” echoes throughout the forest.
 Red-rumped Agouti spend time foraging forest fruits that have dropped beside the trail.
-Crested Oropendolas stream overhead and we keep watch for Orange-winged and Blue-headed Parrots, as well as raptors like Ornate Hawk Eagle, Black Hawk Eagle, and White Hawk.
-The Centre’s resident naturalists share their wealth of knowledge.
+Crested Oropendolas stream overhead and we keep watch for Orange-winged and Blue-headed Parrots, as well as raptors like Ornate Hawk-Eagle, Black Hawk-Eagle, and White Hawk.
+The Centre’s resident naturalists share their wealth of knowledge

 The afternoon we explore Centre trails or spend time on the verandah with Sheri and Tom learning to identify the hummingbirds.
 Photo opportunities abound!

 Tuesday, December 11: Blanchisseuse Road / Trinidad’s Northern Range